 You will typically see your counselor for a weekly appointment of 50 minutes.
 It is highly important that you come regularly for appointments if counseling is to be helpful to you.

 If you have an unworkable conflict with your appointment time, please call or email in advance (at least by the preceding day) to cancel and reschedule.
 You do not have a standing appointment.
-To see your counselor again after a missed or canceled appointment, you need to reschedule with our administrative assistant by calling (563)387-1375 or emailing (email@example.com).
+To see your counselor again after a missed or canceled appointment, you need to reschedule with our administrative assistant by calling (563) 387-1375 or emailing firstname.lastname@example.org.
+However, we strongly prefer that you handle all discussion of counseling issues via face-to-face contact with us or phone.

 Note: Repeated late cancellations or missed appointments may lead to loss of eligibility for counseling.